Materials and Methods

-The inoculum is prepared in Brain Heart Infusion broth (NOT SALINE) using a 48 — 72 hour culture of Helicobacter pylori grown on blood agar in a microaerophilic atmosphere at 35‑37°C. The bacterial suspension should be adjusted to an equivalent 2.0 McFarland standard.
+The inoculum is prepared in Brain Heart Infusion broth (NOT SALINE) using a 48 – 72 hour culture of Helicobacter pylori grown on blood agar or chocolate agar (chocolate Columbia blood agar) in a microaerophilic atmosphere at 35‑37°C. The bacterial suspension should be adjusted to an equivalent 2.0 McFarland standard.
 Also, the suspension can be prepared by adjusting the absorbance to 0.3 using a spectrophotometer set at a wavelength of 640 nm.
 The inoculum gives a lawn of confluent growth (not semi‑confluent).

 The inoculum is prepared using an 18 to 24 hour culture from a suitable Neisseria growth medium.
-Suspend one 1.0 to 1.5 mm colony in 2.5 ml saline.
+Suspend a 1.0 to 2.0 mm colony in 2.5 ml saline.
 If colonies are small (<1.0 mm in diameter) suspend 3 to 5 colonies.

 2.2.3.
 Inoculation of plates and application of discs